appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/admin-settings.md

 ![Use Admin Settings to configure your instance.](/img/Profile-Admin-Settings-Setup-Info.png)

 The Admin Settings are segregated based on the area they affect.
 Pick the desired category from the left panel.
-You can update any setting and click `save & restart` (the UI will show a restart modal while the instance restarts).
-Once it restarts, your instance will have new settings.
+You can update any setting and click `save & restart` (the UI shows a restart modal while the instance restarts).
+Once it restarts, your instance has the new settings.

 ### Configuring a Super Admin